SudoAaron/react-golang-auth0-template/README.md

 1. Open your browser and navigate to http://localhost:3000.
 2. Test the Auth0 integration by attempting to log in through the React application.
 3. Ensure that the React app can communicate with the Golang API securely using Auth0 tokens.
+4. The public route is accessible without authentication.
+5. The private route is accessible with authentication.
+6. The admin route is accessible with the admin role.
+You can give yourself this role through the user profile page.

 ## Contributing
 We welcome contributions to this project!